saschwarz/django-periodicals/README.rst

         :target: https://crate.io/packages/django-periodicals?version=latest

-A Django app for periodical/magazine websites with indepth indices including tagging and search.
+A Django application for periodical/magazine websites with fully cross linked indices on Periodical, Issue, Article, Author, Article Series and Tags.
+Provides full text search of article titles and descriptions.
+A complete set of templates are provided.
+A sitemap is also dynamically generated.

 Documentation
 -------------